-[6. bis The Authority shall levy a Transfer Profit Share, on any gain realised from the direct or indirect transfer of rights under an Exploitation Contract .]
+[6. bis The Authority shall levy a Transfer Profit Share, on any gain realised from the direct or indirect transfer of rights under an Exploitation Contract [in accordance with the applicable Standard].]

+[6. ter The effective operation of the Transfer Profit Share referenced in the above paragraph shall follow the provisions included in the applicable Standard.]

-[6. ter The effective operation of the Transfer Profit Share referenced in the above paragraph shall follow the provisions included in the applicable Standard.]7.
-Where the Commission determines that the requirements of paragraphs 4, 5, 6 and 7 of this regulation have been fulfilled, it shall recommend approval of the application for consent to the Council.
+[6. bis/ter.
+Alt.
+The Authority shall levy a Transfer Profit Share on any gain realized from the direct or indirect transfer of rights under the Exploitation Contract.
+The effective operation of the Transfer Profit Share shall follow the provisions included in the applicable Standard.]

+7. Where the Commission determines that the requirements of paragraphs [4, 5, 6 and 7]/[4 and 5] of this regulation have been fulfilled, it shall recommend approval of the application for consent to the Council.
 In accordance with article 20 of the Annex III to the Convention, the Council shall not withhold consent to a transfer if the requirements of this regulation are complied with.
 Once the Council has received a recommendation from the Commission, the Council shall inform the Contractor of the Council’s decision within 30 Days.

 8. A transfer is validly effected only upon:

-(a) Execution of the assignment and novation agreement between the Authority, the transferor and the Transferee;
+(a) execution of the assignment and novation agreement between the Authority, the transferor and the Transferee;

-(b) Payment of the prescribed transfer fee pursuant to appendix II; and
+(b) payment of the prescribed transfer fee [];

-(c) Recording by the Secretary-General of the transfer in the Seabed Mining Register.
+(c) recording by the Secretary-General of the transfer in the Seabed Mining Register; and

-(d) Payment of the Transfer Profit Share in accordance with paragraph 6bis7 of this regulation and the applicable Standard.
+(d) payment of the Transfer Profit Share in accordance with paragraph 6bis of this regulation and the applicable Standard.

 9. The assignment and novation agreement shall be signed on behalf of the Authority by the Secretary-General or by a duly authorized representative, and on behalf of the transferor and the Transferee by their duly authorized representatives.

-10. The Exploration Regulations on Transfer of Rights and Obligations are hereby amended as set out in the provisions of this Regulation and all applicable Standards and relevant Guidelines.
-These amendments supersede and replace the relevant Exploration Regulations on Transfer of Rights and Obligations.
-In the event of any inconsistency between the two sets of Regulations and applicable Standards, the Exploitation Regulations above shall prevail.
+[9. bis If a Contractor initiates a transfer of its rights and obligations under an Exploitation Contract to another entity without prior written consent of the Sponsoring State and the Council, the Exploitation Contract shall terminate.]

+[]